Data breach registers and policies

 Data Breach Policies

-Section 73 requires agencies to prepare and publish a Data Breach Policy (DBP) outlining how it will respond to a data breach, including a suspected eligible data breach of the agency.
-It is important to note that the obligation publish a DBP includes data breaches generally.
+Section 73 of the IP Act requires agencies to prepare and publish a Data Breach Policy (DBP) outlining how it will respond to a data breach, including a breach the agency suspects is an eligible data breach.

-The agency’s DBP should apply generally to any data breach an agency might experience.
-There is no requirement that it include detailed information about an agency’s information security systems, practices or procedures.
+The DBP is not required to contain detailed information about an agency’s information security systems, practices or procedures.

 What is a DBP and what are the benefits?

-A DBP is a documented policy or plan setting out the procedures to be followed in the event an agency experiences a data breach, including a breach that is a suspected eligible data breach.
-It should also establish the roles and responsibilities of agency staff in relation to responding to and managing a breach.
+A DBP is a documented policy or plan setting out the procedures to be followed if an agency experiences a data breach, including a breach that is a suspected eligible data breach.
+It should establish the roles and responsibilities of agency staff in responding to and managing a breach.

 Having a robust, documented and operationalised DBP can facilitate a timely and effective response to a data breach, in turn avoiding or mitigating potential harms to affected individuals, and reducing the risks to agencies.